FrancisArgnR/Guide-Keras-R/README.md

     - epochs: the number of times the algorithm work with the entire training data
     - batch_size: the size of sample to be passed through the algorithm in each epoch

+### Plot the training phase

+  - The Keras fit() method returns an R object containing the training history, including the value of metrics at the end of each epoch

+    _plot(Fit_Return)_

+      - Fit_Return: the object returned by fit() function

 ### Predict with the model

   - Generate predictions on new data (or on train and test data)(for regression)